01 – Fidel Castro completes 30 years in power in Cuba.

 10 – Reverend Jerry Falwell officially disbands the Moral Majority, stating that his goal of getting fundamentalist Christians involved in national politics has been achieved.

-10 – “That’s All Folks!” – Mel Blanc, the voice of Bugs Bunny, Daffy Duck, Porky Pig and many others, dies aged 81 in Los Angeles.
+10 – “That’s All Folks!” – Mel Blanc, the voice of Bugs Bunny, Daffy Duck, Porky Pig and over 400 other characters, dies aged 81 in Los Angeles.

 10 – A series of nationwide strikes by coal miners starts in the Soviet Union.

-11 – Acting great Sir Laurence Olivier passes away in England.
+11 – Acting great Sir Laurence Olivier passes away at his West Sussex home in England, aged 82.

 14 – 16-year-old Claire Leighton dies in the UK’s trendiest club, The Haçienda in Manchester, after taking Ecstasy.